3 Weeks After Irma Wrecked Barbuda, Island Lifts Mandatory Evacuation Order

 Citing the current lack of water and power on the island, Sanders added that while people will be allowed to go back on a voluntary basis, "it's not a bed of roses."

-The mammoth cleanup and recovery effort is being carried out in stages.
+The massive cleanup and recovery effort is being carried out in stages.
 In an update this week, Antigua and Barbuda's Ministry of Health and the Environment said:

 "The mosquito problem is under control.
 Stagnant water has been treated and removed from most areas.
 Measures have been taken to control the rodent population.
 Most debris has been removed from public roads and other public areas.
 The dead animals issue has been treated and mainly eradicated.